solo-io/gloo-gateway-use-cases/multitenant/README.md

 * Race conditions between `VirtualService` resources, say in parallel branches of CI/CD pipelines, can result in the same logical configurations exhibiting different routing behaviors, non-deterministically, and without any indication of a problem.

-While there are certainly techniques to manage these scenarios in open-source Istio, we would like to avoid them altogether with tenant-friendly techniques like routing delegation.
+While there are certainly techniques to manage these scenarios in open-source Istio, we would like to avoid them altogether with tenant-friendly configuration patterns like routing delegation.
 Let's see how we might approach this with a value-added layer like Gloo Platform.

 ## Manage Multiple Tenants with Gloo Platform